-A building that was formerly a store in the settlement of Callanan was moved during the winter of 1881-1882 to Jewell Main Street, now called Jewell Street in the NW portion of town (Old Jewell Junction north of the tracks).
+During the winter of 1881-1882, a building which was formerly a store in the settlement of Callanan was moved to Jewell Main Street, now called Jewell Street in the NW portion of town (Old Jewell Junction north of the tracks).
 A back room was rented as a school with Wm.
 Anderson as the first teacher.
-In 1882 an independent district was organized and moved into a building south of the tracks (New Jewell) and faced Deckor Street as seen in the map below.
+In 1882 an independent school district was organized and moved into a building south of the tracks (New Jewell) which faced Deckor Street as seen in the map below.
 It was used for the winter term of 1882-1883 again with Anderson as the teacher.
 In 1884 Howard Smith became the second instructor with the duties of teaching the upper grades.
 This building was across the street from where the Good Sheperd Catholic Church building is located today.

 By 1890 a larger building was needed, and a whole block was bought two blocks west of the earlier school.
 A two-story brick structure was built.
 In 1892, the four year secondary course was offered, and in 1896 three students were graduated.
 This was located in the second block south of the old tracks (north on Division Street, between Edwards and Elm Streets).